antarctica/PolarRoute/doc/source/sections/Configuration.rst

    a given data type if less than this percentage of data-points within are below the given threshold.

 .. note::
-   splitting conditions are applied in the order they are specified in the configuaration file.
+   splitting conditions are applied in the order they are specified in the configuration file.

 #############
 value_output_types (optional)
 #############

 The value_output_types section is an optional section which may be added to Mesh_info.
-This dicates how data of each value of a cellbox is returned when outputing the (CellBox) or (CellGrid).
+This dictates how data of each value of a cellbox is returned when outputting the (CellBox) or (CellGrid).
 By default values associated with a (CellBox) are calculated by taking the mean of all data-point of a given value within the CellBoxes bounds.
 *value_output_type* allows this default to be changed to either the minimum or maximum of data-points.